bioidiap/bob.bio.face_ongoing/doc/baselines.rst

 Some quick details about this CNN (just as a mental note):

   - The hot encoded layer has 99879 neurons.
-  - MSCeleba has a lot of mislabeling, a very simple prunning was implemented `here <http://gitlab.idiap.ch/tiago.pereira/bob.db.msceleb>`.
+  - MSCeleba has a lot of mislabeling, a very simple prunning was implemented `in this python package <http://gitlab.idiap.ch/tiago.pereira/bob.db.msceleb>`_.
-  - Faces were detected and croped to :math:`182 x 182` using `MTCNN <https://gitlab.idiap.ch/bob/bob.ip.mtcnn>` face and landmark detector
+  - Faces were detected and croped to :math:`182 \times 182` using `MTCNN <https://gitlab.idiap.ch/bob/bob.ip.mtcnn>`_ face and landmark detector
   - The following data augmentation strategies were implemented:
-     * Random crop to :math:`160 x 160`
+     * Random crop to :math:`160 \times 160`
      * Random Flip
      * Images were normalized to have zero mean and standard deviation one
   - Learning rate of 0.01